netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>topic</b></td>
         <td>string</td>
         <td>
           Kafka topic to use.
-It must exist, NetObserv does not create it.<br/>
+It must exist.
+NetObserv does not create it.<br/>
           <br/>
             <i>Default</i>: <br/>
         </td>